Mythic Quest: Development

 On August 9, 2018, it was announced that Apple had given a series order to a new half-hour comedy series written by Rob McElhenney, Megan Ganz, and Charlie Day, all of whom also serve as executive producers alongside Michael Rotenberg, Nicholas Frenkel, Gérard Guillemot, Jason Altman, and Danielle Kreinik.
 Production companies involved with the series consist of RCG Productions, 3 Arts Entertainment, and Ubisoft Film & Television.
-On January 18, 2020, it was announced that Apple had renewed the series for a second season, ahead of its season 1 premiere.
-In February 2021, it was revealed that the second season would premiere on Apple TV+ on May 7, 2021.

-Ubisoft, a large video game publisher, assisted with development of the series.
-McElhenney said the concept of the show resulted from a discussion Ubisoft had with him about producing a television show around video games.
+McElhenney said the concept of the show resulted from a discussion video game developer Ubisoft had with him about producing a television show around video games.
 McElhenney had been invited to Ubisoft Montreal to discuss the project, and though he was initially hesitant, as he toured the studio, he saw the potential vision for the show.
 Since then, Ubisoft has assisted in designing the video game characters and game world, as well as providing other art assets for the show.
 Ubisoft also helped the writers with details of video game development to stay authentic to industry approaches.

-On October 21, 2021, Apple renewed the series for a third and fourth season.
+The series was renewed for a second season ahead of the first season premiere.
+In October 2021, the series was renewed for a third and fourth season.

+On April 11, 2025, the series was canceled after four seasons and the fourth season finale received an updated ending the following week, on April 17.

 Casting

-Alongside the initial series announcement, it was confirmed that Rob McElhenney would star in the series.
-On February 1, 2019, it was announced that F. Murray Abraham, Imani Hakim, David Hornsby, Danny Pudi, Ashly Burch, Charlotte Nicdao and Jessie Ennis had joined the cast of the series.
-Anthony Hopkins was cast as the narrator in the special "Everlight" in April 2021.
-Also in April, alongside the season two trailer release, Apple announced that Humphrey Ker, Chris Naoki Lee, and Jonathan Wiggs were part of the season two cast, with Snoop Dogg and Derek Waters guest starring.
+Rob McElhenney was confirmed to star in the series at the time of the initial series announcement, and F. Murray Abraham, Imani Hakim, David Hornsby, Danny Pudi, Ashly Burch, Charlotte Nicdao and Jessie Ennis subsequently joined the cast.
+Anthony Hopkins played the narrator in the special "Everlight".
+Humphrey Ker, Snoop Dogg, and Derek Waters guest starred in the second season.
 In April 2022, it was announced that F. Murray Abraham had exited the series and would not return for the third season.
-In July 2022, it was revealed that Joe Manganiello would appear in season three.
+Abraham had previously been warned after an allegation of sexual misconduct on the show's set, and was let go from the show after a second allegation against him was brought to McElhenney.
+Abraham issued a public apology for making jokes that offended his former colleagues.
+The third season saw Joe Manganiello appear in a guest role.